Tymski/s/readme.md

   * Or maybe use Prefixed localStorage, where each Folder path is a prefix to starage - each icon in localstorage has a prefix with its path
 * Add default icon when favicon isn't found
 * In context menu on right clicking icon: Add custom icon, that will let user upload an icon and it will be encoded to string and saved in localDB
+* Make it work on mobile
+* Remove third party icons from repo history